-Liquidity risk is inherent to the nature of the Company's business.
-While a degree of liquidity risk is unavoidable, the Company's appetite is to ensure sufficient liquidity to meet realistic outflows to ensure that available liquid resources do not fall below forecast cash outflows in the short and medium term.
+While small amounts of liquidity risk are unavoidable, the Company's appetite for this is to ensure sufficient liquidity to meet realistic outflows so that available liquid resources do not fall below forecast cash outflows in the short and medium term.

-The Company has a policy of minimising liquidity risk by maintaining appropriate levels of liquid assets such as cash.
-Daily liquidity monitoring processes monitor the current liquidity position to ensure that any emerging liquidity trends or future liquidity needs are captured.
+The Company has a policy of minimising liquidity risk by maintaining appropriate levels of very liquid assets such as cash.
+Daily liquidity monitoring processes monitor the current liquidity position and ensure that any emerging liquidity trends or future liquidity needs are captured.
 If necessary, mitigating action can be taken to protect the Company's liquidity position.
 The Company does not rely on lines of credit to meet its liquidity requirements.

-The Company's liquidity risk is relatively low and primarily arises as a result of pre-funding requirements.
-Sufficient liquidity is maintained to cover daily requirements and the Company is entirely self-sufficient in terms of its liquidity.
+Liquidity risk is relatively low and primarily arises around pre-funding requirements.
+The Company maintains adequate liquidity to cover its needs on a daily basis and is self-sufficient in terms of its liquidity requirements.
 All client assets are held in a separate nominee company.
 Client money is held in segregated client money accounts which therefore do not present any liquidity risk arising from corporate events.
 In the event that the firm came to be in the position where it had insufficient liquid resources to meet its financial obligations as they fall due (or could secure them only at an excessive cost) there would be no direct risk of harm to customers.

-The Company operates a robust liquidity risk management framework within the delegated authority of the Embark Group CFO.
-This framework includes the following components: daily cash monitoring; early warning indicators; stress testing, and; contingency funding plan.
+The Company operates a robust liquidity risk management framework with the management of day to day liquidity risk within the delegated authority of the Embark Group CFO.
+The liquidity risk management framework includes the following components: daily cash monitoring; early warning indicators; stress testing, and; contingency funding plan.